usc-isi-i2/dsbox-cleaning/methods.md

+# Imputer
-## Evaluation
+## pre-conditions

+1. has missing values
+2. all numerical values

+take Pandas.DataFrame as data input.
+Internally using Numpy Array to do the imputations.

-### Imputation method
+## Imputation method
-1. baseline:
+### 1. baseline:

-	- 1.1 drop all rows that contains missing value
+- 1.1.  drop all rows that contains missing value
 - 1.2.  drop all columns that contains missing value
+- 1.3.  using `mean` to impute all

+### 2. Greedy search

-2. Greedy search for best combination of imputation. supported imputation method:
+from left to right, search for **best** combination of imputation. supported imputation method:

 - mean
 - min
 - max
 - zero
-	- new value (for categorical column)

-### machine learning model & metrics
-take both two as user inputs

-## Data Handling
-### 1. remove useless columns
-1. remove the id-like column (user specified)
-2. remove the empty column

-### 2. convert categorical to indicator
-### 3. imputation based conversion
-Ideally, the data now should all be numeric values, but contain some missing values.
-Then the data will be fed into different imputation method and be fixed the missing values.

-The outputed data should contains no missing value (numpy array format) and can be directly solved by machine learning models (except the baseline1.1 method, details come in next)

-### 4. learning & predicting
-the input data in this module is expected as numpy array format and already with imputeted missing values.
-If contains missing value, the corresponding rows will be removed and counted as "cannot predict".

-## pipeline design
-dataPrep -> mainTest -> baseline, imputationGreedy
+$best$ means the following: `machine learning model` & `metrics` give out the best performance.

-## iterative regession
+### 3. iterative regession
 say input data has `n` dimentions, `m` in that has missing value.

 ```